replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/06-completing-the-install/assignment.md

 ---

-We're part way through the installation of SlackerNews as a Kubernetes Appliance.
+We're part way through the installation of SlackerNews as a Kubernetes appliance.
 We've run the SlackerNews installer which has create a single-node Kubernetes cluster running all of the infrastructure components of the Replicated Embedded Cluster.
 The next step is to complete the install using one of those components, the Admin Console.